Sonic Grade: D

 What were they thinking?

 The best copies have warmth, richness and sweetness to balance out the more unnatural elements in the recording.
-Copies with these qualities are few and far between, but we have run across them in our shootouts and proudly offered them for sale, where of course they went quickly for lots of money.
+Copies with these qualities are not that common, but we’ve run across plenty of them in our shootouts and proudly offered them for sale, where of course they sold quickly for lots of money.
 Major league audiophile appeal, this one.
 In its day it was heavily demo’ed in every stereo store in town, and for good reason — the sound positively jumps out of the speakers.